 Zachariah’s perfect day continues at school, where he is proud to share his holiday with his friends and teachers.
 When he arrives back home, he helps his mom cook the iftar (the meal eaten after sunset to break the fast) that includes kebabs, rice, chaat masala, soup, samosas, and more parathas.

-I really enjoyed this book and recommend it for people of all faiths.
-Understanding cultural and religious celebrations is so important, and books like this are a great way to share that information with children.
+We recommend this book for people of all faiths.
+Understanding and appreciating cultural and religious celebrations is important, and books are a great way to bring that conversation into your home or classroom.
+It is a wonderful addition to your #DiverseKidLit library.